 The Texas Lottery worked with the lottery operator and conducted research in FY 2017 to gauge player and retailer interest in potential game modifications for both Cash Five® and Texas Two Step®.
 The research results demonstrated potential for game enhancements on Cash Five, and a game change was implemented in September 2018.
-The game change generated a sales increase of \$3.8 million during FY 2019.
+The game change generated sales increases in FY 2019 and FY 2020.
 Research conducted on the Texas Two Step game and the Lotto Texas game has not resulted in any action at this time.
-Both Texas Two Step and Lotto Texas have a core, loyal player following, and game change decisions have to factor in the potential alienation of these players.
-The Texas Lottery believes that it will be a better use of agency resources to monitor both Double Play and Cash Pop and work with the lottery operator to plan the most beneficial introduction schedule based on competing revenue generating opportunities.
+Both Texas Two Step and Lotto Texas have a core, loyal player following, and game change decisions must factor in the potential alienation of these players.
+The Texas Lottery is planning to add Mondays to the Lotto Texas draw schedule, so it mirrors the new Powerball draw schedule that is starting in August 2021.
+This does not change the core play of the game, just the number of drawings per week.
+Beyond this draw schedule change, the agency believes that it will be a better use of agency resources to monitor both Double Play and Cash Pop while continuing to support the existing draw portfolio in attempt to increase player and retailer awareness and increase existing sales levels.
+If the decision is made to pursue new games or game features, staff will work with the lottery operator to plan the most beneficial introduction schedule based on competing revenue generating opportunities.